scheme-requests-for-implementation/srfi-126/srfi-126.md

 hashtables, and returning `#f` when their hashing function is queried.

-This specification also does not depend on SRFI-114 (Comparators), does not specify a spurious amount of utility functions, does not describe a bimap API, and does not attempt to specify thread-safety because typical multi-threaded use-cases will most likely involve locking more than just accesses and mutations of hashtables.
+This specification also does not depend on SRFI-114 (Comparators), does not specify a spurious amount of utility procedures, does not describe a bimap API, and does not attempt to specify thread-safety because typical multi-threaded use-cases will most likely involve locking more than just accesses and mutations of hashtables.